 The skin of the neck, underarms, and groin and around the navel eventually becomes thick, grooved, inflexible, and loose.
-Yellowish, pebbly bumps make the skin an appear similar to an orange or a plucked chicken.
+Yellowish, pebbly bumps make the skin appear similar to an orange or a plucked chicken.
 The change in appearance may be mild and overlooked during early childhood but becomes more noticeable as the child ages.

-There is no cure for pseudoxanthoma elasticum nor any way to correct the abnormalities in the connective tissue.
-Treatment is aimed at preventing complications.
-People should avoid drugs that may cause stomach or intestinal bleeding, such as aspirin, other nonsteroidal anti-inflammatory drugs (NSAIDs), and anticoagulants.
+Because there is no cure for pseudoxanthoma elasticum, treatment is aimed at preventing complications.
+People should avoid drugs that may cause stomach or intestinal bleeding, such as aspirin, other nonsteroidal anti-inflammatory drugs (NSAIDs), and anticoagulants (such as warfarin).
 People with pseudoxanthoma elasticum should avoid contact sports because injury to the eye is a risk.
-Complications often limit life span.

-Last full review/revision February 2008 by Frank Pessler, MD, PhD; David D. Sherry, MD
+Last full review/revision December 2014 by David D. Sherry, MD; Frank Pessler, MD, PhD